 If someone needs to be assessed for NHS continuing healthcare, a referral should be made to the team.
 The referral form can be obtained from each Continuing Healthcare team (see the 'How To Apply' section on this page for details) within the Frimley CCG.

 Checklist: Am I eligible for an assessment?

 In order to identify whether an individual requires a full CHC assessment, a CHC checklist is undertaken.
 The checklist will be completed by a health or social care professional trained as part of their role.
 Trained professionals will identify which statement describes the level of need and individual has across 11 care domains.
 To see the form, instructions and read more about the checklist, visit the Department of Health’s website.

 The checklist will be sent to the CCG for consideration and approval.
-Where the CCG identifies a full NHS continuing healthcare assessment is required, and the individual is the responsibility of one of the 3 east Berkshire CCGs (Slough CCG, Bracknell and Ascot CCG or Windsor, Ascot and Maidenhead CCG), our CHC Team will arrange the assessment.
+Where the CCG identifies a full NHS continuing healthcare assessment is required, and the individual is the responsibility of one of the CCG's place areas (Slough, Bracknell and Ascot, or Windsor, Ascot and Maidenhead, North East Hampshire and Farnham, Surrey Heath), our CHC Team will arrange the assessment.

 When an individual is not eligible for a CHC assessment, the CCG will confirm you of this in writing.
 You have the right to ask the CHC team to review their decision if you believe they are wrong.

 The holistic continuing healthcare assessment involves the patient, people caring for them, professionals and their family and/or representative.
 Friends, relatives and official advocates may also be present.
 The assessment takes place in two sections:

 Part 1 - Care Needs Portrayal